eldun/eldun.github.io/_posts/2020-05-18-building-a-blog.md

 > Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
 Think of it like a file-based CMS, without all the complexity.
 Jekyll takes your content, renders Markdown and Liquid templates, and spits out a complete, static website ready to be served by Apache, Nginx or another web server.
 Jekyll is the engine behind GitHub Pages, which you can use to host sites right from your GitHub repositories.

-For the most part, Jekyll has been a breeze to work with.
+For the most part, Jekyll has been a breeze to work with, and their documentation is top-notch.
 I would recommend it to anyone looking to build a static site.

 ---